peterhinch/micropython-nano-gui/DRIVERS.md

 The `ssd1331_16bit` version requires 12KiB of RAM for the frame buffer, while the standard version needs only 6KiB.
-For the GUI the standard version works well because text and controls are normally drawn with saturated colors.
+For the GUI the standard version works well because text and controls are normally drawn with a limited range of colors, most of which are saturated.

 The 16 bit version provides greatly improved results when rendering images.

+The `color_setup.py` file should initialise the SPI bus with a baudrate of 6_666_000.
+Args `polarity`, `phase`, `bits`, `firstbit` are defaults.
+Hard or soft SPI may be used but hard may be faster.

 #### SSD1331 Constructor args:
  * `spi` An SPI bus instance.